y702827/git/personal-docs/project-ideas.md

   * avoid O(N), part 1: don't load or store index in bare-tree merge
   * avoid O(N), part 2: store and use partial indexes (proof of concept only)

+* Old notes on avoiding breaking directory renames despite optimizations:
+  * In diffcore_rename:  Per side:
+    * List of "skippable paths"
+    * List of "exception directories" (directories that disappeared on one side, but only e.g. a/ not both a/ and a/b/)
+    * Do 100% rename check
+    * If any 100% renames begin with exception directory, remove exception directory
+    * Go through list of skippable paths, remove those starting with except. dir.'s
+    * Remove remaining skippable paths from consideration on base side
+    * Filter list so we only have to iterate over relevant paths

+    * For each path in base:
+      * Add basename->fullname mapping
+    * For each path in dst:
+      * If basename in basename->fullname mapping, check similiarity
+      * If similar, record rename mapping base->dst
+    * Filter list again, so we only have to iterate over relevant paths

+    * Do normal rename checks

+* trivial tree merges; what does it miss? (tree O->{A,B}; one of A,B match O)
+  * Conflicts I once thought that could go undetected:
+    * rename/delete       [I think I was crazy.
+This doesn't seem possible.]
+    * rename/rename(1to2) [Also not possible.]
+  * Conflicts that wouldn't be conflicts:
+    * Simple rename appears as modify/delete
+      [No, simple rename looks like delete & add; can't get modify/delete without a modify, but tree hash is same]
+      (If we hit modify/delete conflicts, then note we need to look more closely?)

+  * Other weirdness in resolution
+    * Directory renames may go undetected and leave files in old paths (If directory disappears on either side, still need to descend, at least for 100% renames, for directory rename detection to work.
+But we also need to descend into target directories, which may already exist on both sides...)

+       [Example:
+        O: a/
+           a/b/{x_1,y_1,z_1}

+        A: a/foo
+           a/b/{x_1,y_1,z_1}

+        B: c/
+           c/b/{x_1,y_1,z_1}

+       In this example, trivial merge says drop a/b (O matches A) and add c/b (O matches A).
+No renames are detected.
+As such, a/foo won't get renamed to c/foo.]

 * GVFS-like experience
   * git-bomb repo (add object, add tree with 10 entries all pointing to that object with different names, then another tree with 10 entries all pointing